This article was originally published June 12, 2019. Updated December 3, 2022.

 To overcome these compatibility issues, a new flag was introduced in the OpenType specification.
-If the font has set this flag “Use typo metrics for line spacing”, which we highly recommend, all applications should use these cross-platform values to determine default line spacing.
-To enable the corresponding checkbox in FontCreator, the Contents and Layout version must be set to four or five on the General tab of the Font Properties dialogue.
+If the font has enabled “Use typo metrics for line spacing”, which we highly recommend, all applications should use these cross-platform values to determine default line spacing.

 If the font has set this flag “Use typo metrics for line spacing”, then Microsoft Word uses the Typographic values.
 Otherwise it uses WinAscent and WinDescent along with LineGap as default line spacing.